 Parks and open areas near where people live are a crucial part of growing participation.
 The pandemic has shown that there is a demand for close-tohome outdoor recreation opportunities (e.g., snowboard, skate, bike, paddle parks and nature centers).

 Help new participants make their activities more social as restrictions lift.
 Develop programs and services with the specific goal of diversifying the participant base.
-Develop strategies for encouraging people to start small (e.g., walking, running, hiking, birdwatching).
-Position outdoor recreation as:
+4 📥 people to start small for encouraging running, hiking, birdwatching).